fatmali/trollr/README.md

-# Troll - Developer-Focused Todo App
+# Trollr - Helping you get shit done since 2025

-Troll is a developer-focused todo app with built-in AI trolling to motivate productivity.
+Trollr is a todo app with built-in AI trolling to motivate productivity.
 It combines task management with a pomodoro timer and uses LLMs to generate sarcastic, motivational messages.

 ## Features